 Trailhead: Parque de los Glaciares ranger station

 The Huemul Circuit is a challenging, four-day hike that has it all: meadows and forests, rivers and Tyrolean traverses, rocky moraines, iceberg-laden bays, and windy passes.
 But the unmistakable highlight of the circuit is the unparalleled views of the Southern Patagonian Ice Field, the largest non-polar ice mass in the world.
 This hike is a serious undertaking and only to be attempted by experienced backpackers.
-You’ll need to obtain a permit from the visitor’s center, show that you have all the required gear for the Tyrolean traverses, and make sure that the weather is suitable for ascending high and exposed mountain passes.
-For more details, we are publishing a comprehensive guide to the Huemul Circuit shortly.
+You’ll need to register with the visitors’ center (you can do so online here), compile all the required gear for the Tyrolean traverses, and make sure that the weather is suitable for ascending high and exposed mountain passes.
+For more details, see our comprehensive guide to the Huemul Circuit.

 - When to Go

 - What to Bring